 (He moves to leave, then turns back.)

 Jesus, and if you want to lick the President’s ass so bad, just ask him.
-The motherfucker’s into that.
+He’ll say yes.

 (He leaves.
 THE BEAUTIFUL ONE is rattled.
 He tries to shake it off, practicing his mannerisms in the mirror again: Charming, Bold, Affable.
 They don’t quite land.
 He grows frustrated with himself.
 They grow grotesque.
 The OUTCASTS are pleased.
 They move to a new scene.)